akalenuk/the_namingless_programming_language/README.md

 #### Underscore

-Since '_' is the command, you can't use it in arbitrary strings as it is.
-So the escape for the underscore is "U_".
+Since `_` is the command, you can't use it in arbitrary strings as it is.
+So the escape for the underscore is `U_`.

 "U" has been chosen since it kind of contains the underscore in its bottom part.
 This is the recurring pattern.
 A grapheme that substitutes a symbol is usually a symbol with something else.

 #### Slash

 You can't usually use slashes in the file names.
 And even when you can it wouldn't be a good idea.
 Trust me.
-So there is an escape pair that puts "/" into the current data structure, and it is "Z_".
+So there is an escape pair that puts `/` into the current data structure, and it is `Z_`.

 Like with "U", "Z" is a slash plus two extra lines.

 #### Backslash

-By the same logic, the backslash is a "N_" pair. "\" plus two extra lines.
+By the same logic, the backslash is a `N_` pair. "\" plus two extra lines.

 #### Line break

 "J" looks like a bit like a return sign "⏎".
-So the pair for the line break is "J_".
+So the pair for the line break is `J_`.

 #### Dot

-Since a dot is used as a name-extension separator on Windows, we can use "i_" as a dot substitute just not to mess with the way file managers prefer to show stuff.
+Since a dot is used as a name-extension separator on Windows, we can use `i_` as a dot substitute just not to mess with the way file managers prefer to show stuff.

 #### Space

-Although there is nothing wrong with putting space in the file name, sometimes it makes routine UI operations like copying things harder so we can avoid spaces by "L_" substitution.
+Although there is nothing wrong with putting space in the file name, sometimes it makes routine UI operations like copying things harder so we can avoid spaces by `L_` substitution.

 "L" is a horizontal line representing the space itself, and a vertical line that serves no purpose.

 #### Single quote

-"I_" stands for the single quote.
+`I_` stands for the single quote.
 You probably wouldn't get it until you see the double-quote pair.

 #### Double quote

-"Y_" is the double quote.
+`Y_` is the double quote.
 "I" and "Y", single and double.
 Does it make sense now?

 ### Data handling